gemcommunity/gem_2019/Working_with_data.md

 - NASA CDF

 ## Prepping for the session
+You should already have Python installed, preferably Python 3, and the following packages:
+- `numpy`
+- `scipy`
+- `matplotlib`
+- `spacepy`

+You should also have installed the NASA CDF library (https://cdf.gsfc.nasa.gov/html/sw_and_docs.html).
+If you've got all of this installed, you should have everything else you need there too.

-Assuming we have a good internet conenction, you don't need to do any prep. *_BUT_*, we all know how conference wifi works out.
+Assuming we have a good internet connection, you don't need to do any prep. *_BUT_*, we all know how conference wifi works out.
 So *if you want to grab the data in advance, just skip down to the "Getting files" section* and make sure you have all the data files.
 Nothing there is big, so it should all be fairly quick to retrieve.

 <!-- #region -->
 ## Data, metadata, and data models

-We're all familiar with the concpet of data.
+We're all familiar with the concept of data.
 Whatever our data source, we are almost certainly using numbers to represent a measurement (or simulated measurement).
-There are a few extra concpets that are helpful to be aware of for talking about data files, some (most? all?) of which will already be familiar to you.
+There are a few extra concepts that are helpful to be aware of for talking about data files, some (most? all?) of which will already be familiar to you.

 ### Metadata